 - Dzunukwa Mask or Wild Woman Mask – There is a story in every first nations community about this woman who has a basket on her back.
 She picks up little children in her basket, takes them home, and has them for dinner.
 Dzunukwa has big red lips she moves around making a noise.
 Ironically, she is also a symbol of wealth & prosperity.

 - Bakwas – This is a water creature who takes away drowned people and someone with the power to hypnotize.

-Bear in mind that each of the communities has their own ways to use masks and this is just an indicative description to give you an idea of how these masks are used.
+Bear in mind that each of the communities has its own ways to use masks and this is just an indicative description to give you an idea of how these masks are used.

 At every museum, you can see baskets of various kinds woven from red cedar roots or bark.
 Some of them are loosely woven and some of them are so tightly woven that they can even hold water.
 Imagine the skill required to weave the soaked bark of a tree in a way that it would not even allow water to pass through it!

 Like most ancient tribes, British Columbia First Nations communities were also master weavers.
 They used the wool of the local sheep and a woolly white dog that it seems is extinct now.
-For colors, they used the plant-based dyes.
+For colors, they used plant-based dyes.